m5stack/m5-docs/docs/en/accessory/cable/grove_cable.md

 ## Description

-**CONNEXT Cable** would be a necessary tool used on M5Stack development, since all PORTs on M5Core are CONNEXT stadard.
-This CONNEXT cable, compatible with the CONNEXT port on M5Core,simply have 4 lines, two for data, one for power,and one for Ground.
+**GROVE Cable** would be a necessary tool used on M5Stack development, since all PORTs on M5Core are GROVE stadard.
+This GROVE cable, compatible with the GROVE port on M5Core,simply have 4 lines, two for data, one for power,and one for Ground.
 We've offered alternative  length: 10cm, 20cm, 50cm, 1m, 2m.

 ## Product Features